 And while she had previously lived in two other European countries (The UK and Netherlands) and understood the challenges of migrating to a new country prior to her big move to Norway, as she puts it, she was unprepared for the negative job market stories she experienced when she arrived.
 Like many, she applied for countless jobs to no avail, but eventually secured an internship at a tech company.
-Thereafter, she joined the popular Norwegian start-up Vipicash as Co-Founder and CFO.
-Presently, she leads Vipicash as its CEO and is the Founder of divasIT — the latter of which is the focus of this segment.
+Thereafter, she joined the popular Norwegian start-up Vipicash as CFO.
+Presently, she leads Vipicash as its acting CEO and is the Founder of Inter-Nationals — the latter of which is the focus of this segment.

 We chose to profile Elizabeth because she is an inspiring trailblazer.
 She envisioned that the future could be better than the present reality for skilled immigrant women and rationalised that she had the power to do something about it.